yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 >    {% snippet  faqs/galaxy/collections_build_list.md name="varVAMP Polio1 qpcr threshold 0.93" %}
 {: .hands_on}

 Now we have our first varVAMP outputs and a better understanding of how the tool works.
-Additionally, we have organized the outputs into a dataset collection to maintain a clear overview.
+As you can see varVAMP offers a wide range of outputs.
+For example, it is possible to obtain the locations of the designed primers and amplicons in BED file format or as a graphical PDF.
+These outputs provide detailed information about the regions of interest and other potential primers.
+The varVAMP *"Analysis Log"* file contains information about the tool's settings and procedures and is always included with the outputs.
 Take some time to review the different types of outputs and get familiar with the results.

 > <comment-title>Output control</comment-title>
 >
-> Control your output files by comparing them with the example files from the [varVAMP-qPCR-output GitHub page for Polio 1 virus](https://github.com/jonas-fuchs/ViralPrimerSchemes/tree/main/varvamp_qpcr/polio1).
+> Check your output files by comparing them with the example files from the [varVAMP-qPCR-output GitHub page for Polio 1 virus](https://github.com/jonas-fuchs/ViralPrimerSchemes/tree/main/varvamp_qpcr/polio1).
 There you can check if you created the same primers.
 The primer locations can be found in the BED file "primers.bed".
 These primers were designed using version varVAMP:0.7.
 {: .comment}

 To check your results and assess your understanding of them, a few questions have been prepared for you: